Columbia Pike–Federal Triangle Line: Route 16X

 Route 16X was formerly part of the Shirlington–Pentagon Line along with the 16S, and 16U before 2003, operating between Pentagon station of the Blue, and Yellow lines, and Shirlington, via the neighborhood of Barcroft.
 Route 16X also operated alongside Routes 22A, 22B, 22C, and 22F of the Walker Chapel–Pentagon Line.
 The old 16X was discontinued on September 7, 2003, and the line was replaced by the Columbia Heights West–Pentagon City Line, which consists routes 16G.
 16H, 16K, and 16W.
 The 16X returned in service on December 30, 2012, replacing the 16F.
 The new 16X runs the same route as the 16F ran.
 Like the 16F, the 16X brings in faster service alongside the 16Y in Columbia Pike.
 The 16X was reintroduced, as part of the WMATA's "better bus" MetroExtra project and Pike Ride, to bring reliable service in Columbia Pike.
 Route 16X continued in service, until June 24, 2018, when Route 16C was reintroduced.
 Route 16X was discontinued, as the 16C replaced the route, returning to the Columbia Pike Line.
 Following discontinuation, the 16Y is the only MetroExtra route to operate in Virginia.

-2010 Proposed Changes

 In 2010, WMATA proposed three options to the 16F.
 All three options will replace the 13A and the 13B.